aaz000966/CSEE-5590-0003/README.md

-This repository will contain every task required for the Web/mobile development class by the cordinator Dr. Lee and the teacher Ms. Yeruva.
+This repository will contain every task required for the Web/mobile development class by the cordinator Dr. Lee and the instructor Ms. Yeruva.
 # CSEE-5590-0003
 Web/Mobile Development